alphanodes/redmine_issue_view_columns/README.md

 Compatibility
 -------------

-Plugin is compatible with Redmine 3.4.x and 4.0.x on MariaDB 10.3.14
+Plugin is compatible with Redmine 3.4.x and 4.0.x on MariaDB 10.3.14.
+Newer versions might work but these haven't been tested so far.

 Installation
 ------------